flyteorg/flyte/rsts/dive_deep/dynamic_spec.rst

 Tasks
 -----

-Defines one or more :ref:`Tasks <concepts-tasks>` that can then be referenced in the spec.
+Defines one or more :ref:`Tasks <divedeep-tasks>` that can then be referenced in the spec.

 Subworkflows
 ------------

-Defines zero or more :ref:`Workflows <concepts-workflows>` that can then be referenced in the spec.
+Defines zero or more :ref:`Workflows <divedeep-workflows>` that can then be referenced in the spec.

 Nodes
 -----

-Defines one or more :ref:`Nodes <concepts-nodes>` that can run in parallel to produce the final outputs of the spec.
+Defines one or more :ref:`Nodes <divedeep-nodes>` that can run in parallel to produce the final outputs of the spec.

 Outputs
 -------